 3. Jamek Mosque & The National Mosque

 Try as I might, I’ve still not managed to make it inside the Jamek Mosque.
 The first time I got lost and confess I gave up after a long day of sight-seeing (which is stupid, because it is actually very easy to find) and the second time it was closed for renovation.
-Nevertheless, Jamek Mosque is worth a visit (if it’s open/you can find it) because it is the oldest mosque in the city (it was built in 1907).
+Nevertheless, Jamek Mosque is worth a visit (if it’s open/you can find it), being the oldest mosque in the city (it was built in 1907).

-On the subject of mosques, the National Mosque of Malaysia offers an interesting photograph – although more modern, the design is based on the Grand Mosque in Mecca and features a domed roof that has 18 points to represent Malaysia’s 13 states and the 5 pillars of Islam.
+On the subject of mosques, the National Mosque of Malaysia offers an interesting photograph.
+Although more modern, the design is based on the Grand Mosque in Mecca and features a domed roof that has 18 points to represent Malaysia’s 13 states and the 5 pillars of Islam.
 Plus, there is a 75 metre high minaret.
-A fair view of the top of the mosque can be seen from up KL Tower.

 4. Dataran Merdeka (Merdeka Square)